mauricesvay/node-wifiscanner/README.md

 Scan surrounding WiFi access points with NodeJS.

 On Mac, it will use the `airport` command.
-On Linux, il will use `iwlist` command.
+On Linux, il will use the `iwlist` command.

 How to use :